Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Many Christians have been trained to think of Jacob's distress as a future event at the end of the age

-that involves the state of Israel and is called the great tribulation.
+that involves the state of Israel and is called the great tribulation .
 I once held this view but no longer do.
+In

 (individually) as well as the history of his sons and descendants (nationally), and when we do, we

-discover that there are two time cycles based on the number 21.
-The number 21 signifies the
+discover that there are two time-cycles based on the number 21.
+One of the meaning s of the

 Simply, on an individual level, Jacob had two periods of distress, both of which lasted 21 years, and on a

 national level, Jacob's descendants (as a nation) had two periods of national distress, both of which

 lasted 210 years or 10 times 21.